The Ohio State University

 Please note: this policy is only applicable when you formally withdraw via your college office or when you drop all of your courses on the web.
 If you stop attending without notification, you are not eligible for a refund.
 See the section below on "Unofficial Withdrawals" for additional information.

 The following chart describes the consequences, by type of aid, when you withdraw or stop attending ALL of your classes.

-If you have federal Title IV aid (see table above for applicable aid) and you fail to complete at least 60% of a term, the Student Financial Aid Office must determine how much of your aid, if any, must be returned to the federal aid programs based on the percent of the term you completed.
+The federal government mandates that students who withdraw from all classes may keep only aid earned up to the time of withdrawal.
+If you have federal Title IV aid (see table above for applicable aid) and you fail to complete at least 60% of a term, Student Financial Aid must determine how much of your aid, if any, must be returned to the federal aid programs based on the percent of the term you completed.
 Once you complete 60% of the term, you are considered to have earned 100% of your aid.
 The term length is defined as the first day of classes through the last day of finals.